delir1um/Bizzin/replit.md

   - Real-time updates using Supabase realtime subscriptions for automatic synchronization
   - Role-based access control with proper admin authentication checks
 - **Admin Navigation Enhancement (August 5, 2025):** Added dedicated "Admin" menu item to user profile dropdown that only appears for admin users, providing seamless access to the admin dashboard with Shield icon
-- **Early Access Form Enhancement (August 11, 2025):** Added BizBuilder financial calculators and business tools to the "What to expect" section of the pre-launch signup form to better showcase platform capabilities
+- **Early Access Form Enhancement (August 11, 2025):** Added BizBuilder financial calculators/business tools and podcast platform to the "What to expect" section of the pre-launch signup form to showcase complete platform capabilities
 - **Project Structure Cleanup (August 5, 2025):** Comprehensive cleanup removing 300+ development screenshots and 50+ redundant SQL/setup files while preserving all functionality:
   - Removed all CleanShot development screenshots (kept only logos and essential assets)
   - Eliminated duplicate database setup files, migration scripts, and outdated utilities